ardlal1989/fetchibmclJSP/README.md

 https://eap-app-containercrush-project4.inmbzp8022.in.dst.ibm.com/FetchFromIBMCloud-0.0.1-SNAPSHOT/listObjectsInput  --- For listing objects in bucket

+B> On other container platform

-If you are not using Openshift, but plan to deploy it as a container (Eg using docker).
+If one does not use Openshift, and plans to deploy it as a container (Eg using docker) on some other container platform.
 Here are the steps:

 1>Create a war, using maven(either from IDE or CLI)

 2>Containerize using a docker file and push in a image registry.
-You can run the container on local container runtime or host the pushed image as a container on Kubernetes or any cloud platform.
+One can run the container on local container runtime or host the pushed image as a container on Kubernetes or any cloud platform.

 # Time/ Efforts needed to install

+On Openshift: 5-10 mins

-2 hours
+Dockerize/Deploy And Use:1.5 hours

 # Test Results